 Returning to Disney and related licensed products, and the previously mentioned VT369 progress, a number of the Lexibook V369 based units which contain cheaply reskined games now boot too, although at the time of writing many games in them are still unplayable.

-The Lexibook Retro TV Game Console 300-in-1 machines also run on VT369 hardware, and show something now.
+The Lexibook Retro TV Game Console 300-in-1 machines also run on VT369 hardware (or maybe VT389) and show something now.
 Interestingly the menus on these are meant to use a high resolution mode, although the current emulation treats it as standard resolution.

 The VT369 units sometimes also used a lower resolution LCDs, and the VT369 supports output in these lower resolution.
 The ‘Pocket’ range of Cyber Arcades makes use of this, although the only native low-resolution parts are the boot screen and menu, which also for some reason are rendered as vertical images natively, but are still expected to display horizontally on the same LCD as the games, which are still natively rendered as horizontal, a very strange setup.